-Chancellery of the Spanish Embassy (fully booked)
+Chancellery of the Spanish Embassy

-This neoclassical mansion, which today houses the Chancellery of the Spanish Embassy belonged originally to Count Philippe de Brouchoven de Bergeyck.
-It was acquired on 23 May 1929 by Francisco José Gutiérrez de Agüera y Bayo, then Ambassador, on behalf of Spain.
+The neoclassical town house that is now home to the Chancellery of the Spanish Embassy belonged originally to Count Philippe de Brouchoven de Bergeyck.
+It was purchased on 23 May 1929 by Ambassador Francisco José Gutiérrez de Agüera y Bayo on behalf of the Spanish State.
 The building was acquired thanks to a generous donation from Catalan industrialist Manuel Pereña.
-At the time, the building was intended to house the “Maison d'Espagne”.
-The idea was to house in the same building the functions of Embassy, Consulate, Cultural Institution and Official Chamber of Commerce of Spain in Belgium.
-The building also housed originally the Belgium-Spain Cervantes Association, the Hispanic-Belgian Union, the Hispanic-Belgian-American Circle, the Spanish Charity Society, the Tourist Office, the Chamber of Commerce and the Hispanic-Belgian Scientific Cooperation.
+At the time, the building was intended to house the Maison d'Espagne, the idea being to bring together various functions (embassy, consulate, cultural institution and official Spanish chamber of commerce in Belgium) under one roof.
+The building has also housed the Belgium-Spain Cervantes Association, the Hispanic-Belgian Union, the Hispanic-Belgian-American Circle, the Spanish Charity Society, the Tourist Office, the Chamber of Commerce and the Hispanic-Belgian Scientific Cooperation.
 Since 2017 the Chancellery has had a cultural space, the Spain Arts and Science LAB in Belgium.
 Opening onto the inner courtyard, the LAB welcomes innovative art and science projects all year round.

-Sat. & Sun., 10:00 to 14:00
+Sat. & Sun.
+10:00 to 14:00

 Rue de la Science / Wetenschapstraat 19 – Brussels-Extensions